Synchronization

 XpertMart™ will access the FTP Server and

-process is done, you will be able to see the catalog synchronization
+is done, you will be able to see the catalog synchronization files in your

 Process Catalog Synchronization